-PLEASE NOTE: See AdvisorCloud360® for the Outside Business Activity, Gifts and Entertainment, and Political Contributions Logs, except where LPL logs are in place.
+PLEASE NOTE: See AdvisorCloud360® for the Outside Business Activity, Gifts and Entertainment, and Political Contributions Logs.

 E. Insider Trading and Material Non-Public Information

 The Insider Trading and Securities Fraud Enforcement Act of 1988 and securities laws requires advisors to establish, maintain and enforce written policies and procedures reasonably designed to prevent the misuse of Material Non-Public Information ("MNPI") by advisors and its Supervised Persons.
 Frequent litigation in the area of insider trading continues to shape the definitions of what is inside information and what constitutes appropriate handling of such information.